YellowboxSolutions/AzGlue/README.md

 - The solution needed to be simple and accessible for everyone.
 - The solution needed to have multiple levels of authentication; an API key, IP whitelisting, and organization whitelisting.
-- The solution needed to block requests for all passwords/files/etc for all organisations.
+- The solution needed to block requests for all passwords/files/etc for all organizations.
 - The solution needed to allow some form of handling of the API rate limiting, e.g. repeating a request if it was rate limited.
 - The solution needed to be able to used, without adapting any scripts (except URLs and API codes.)
 - So after some research I decided to use an Azure Function for this.
 I’ve blogged about Azure Functions before, but the main reason is that running this function in the consumption model will cost us nothing (or next to nothing if you are an extremely heavy user.)